entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-private-git-repo.md

+---
+redirectFrom:/next/docs/ecr/ecr-setup-private-git.html
+---
-# How to checkout Bundles from a private Git repository
+# Install Bundles from a Private Git Repository

+## Overview
 The standard deployment of the Entando Component Repository assumes that bundles are checked out from public Git repositories.
 Public repositories do not require user authentication in order to access content inside the Git repository.

 A customer may however choose to limit repository access to specific Git user accounts.
 This document will